-In terms of availability, 81% of senior non-drivers and 83% of senior drivers said that there was some form of alternate transportation service available in their community^{}, with a seniors' bus and handibus most often identified.
+In terms of availability, 90% of senior non-drivers and 86% of senior drivers said that there was some form of alternate transportation service available in their community\, with a seniors' bus and handibus most often identified.
 Taxis also were identified as being available in the community by the majority of senior non-drivers and senior drivers.
-An important caveat is that the respondents that we interviewed from the Edmonton Zone were from 16 of the 66 communities (24%) in the Edmonton Zone.
-As such, the percents given above (81% and 83%) are not representative of the availability of alternate transportation services of 'all communities' in this region.
-That is, for many of the communities in this Zone, there are no alternate transportation services available.
-Respondents who lived on farms answered the question in relation to their nearest community (e.g., hamlet, village, town).
+An important caveat is that the respondents that we interviewed from the North Zone were from 46 of the 240 communities (19%) in the North Zone.
+As such, the percents given above (90% and 86%) are not representative of the availability of alternate transportation services of 'all communities' in this region.
+That is, for many of the communities in this Zone, there are no communities' in this region.
+That is, for many of the communities in this Zone, there are no alternate transportation services available. \ Respondents who lived on a farm answered the question in relation to their nearest community (e.g., hamlet, village, town).
 Seniors' Use of Alternate Transportation Services

-Yes (62%) No (38%) Do you use the alternate transportation services that are available?
-Yes (76%) No (24%) Do seniors in your community use the alternate transportation services that are available?
-When asked about the use of alternate transportation services, almost two-thirds (62%) of senior non-drivers said that they used these available services (see graph above to the left).
-On the other hand, more than three-quarters (76%) of the senior drivers thought that seniors in their community used the transportation services that were available (see graph above to the right).
-SECTION 3: AWARENESS AND USE OF TRANSPORTATION SERVICES EDMONTON ZONE Importance of Alternate Transportation Services in the Community of senior non-drivers said that if they needed transportation, and none were available, they "would not be able to get VS. 36% of senior drivers said that if seniors in their community needed transportation, and none were available, seniors "would not be able to get where they wanted to go".
+Yes (54%) No (46%) Do you use the alternate transportation services that are available?
+Yes (77%) No (23%) Do seniors in your community use the alternate transportation services that are available?
+When asked about the use of alternate transportation services, more than half (54%) of senior non-drivers said that they used these available services (see graph above to the left).
+On the other hand, more than 3/4 (77%) of the senior drivers thought that seniors in their community used the transportation services that were available (see graph above to the right).
+NORTH ZONE SECTION 3: AWARENESS AND USE OF TRANSPORTATION SERVICES Importance of Alternate Transportation Services in the Community 46% of senior non-drivers said that if they needed transportation and none were available, they "would not be able to get VS.

+NORTH ZONE

+of senior drivers said that if seniors in their community needed transportation and none were available, seniors "would not be able to get

+VS.